Don’t buy a used RV without advice from someone who has been there, done that.

 Tent camping isn’t for everyone, especially if you’re dreaming of full-time life on the road.
-If you like to camp but still want some of the comforts of home, like a cozy bed and a solid barrier between you and the creepy crawlies, it might be time to buy a used RV.
+If you love to camp but still want some comforts of home, like a cozy bed and a solid barrier between you and the creepy crawlies, it might be time to buy a used RV.

 That’s what I did when I decided camping life would be much easier in a recreational vehicle, better known as an RV.
 After plenty of research, I bought my used Class C motorhome off Craigslist—and got a flat tire bringing it home.
 It could’ve been a nightmare, but luckily I had purchased roadside assistance.